• Skip to main content

-In this post we are going to learn what servo motor is, how it functions, how to interface with microcontroller and what make this motor special from other motors.
+In this post I have explained what servo motor is, how it functions, how to interface with microcontroller and what make this motor special from other motors.

 Being an electronics enthusiast we would have come across many kinds of motors, here we are going to take a look at special type of motor called servo motor.